DPMix/DP-Mix/README.md

 ## Major Claims

 - **(C1):** The first claim concerns the trend shown in Figure 5.
 Across all settings and scenarios, when the variable on the x-axis (the privacy parameter \( \varepsilon \)) increases, the corresponding latency decreases.
-This claim is supported by Experiment E1, which generated Figure 5 and demonstrates this trend.
+This claim is supported by Experiment E1, which generates Figure 5 and demonstrates this trend.
 See `./Claims/Claim1/claim.txt` for more details.

 - **(C2):**  This claim concerns the trend shown in Figure 6.
 Across all settings and scenarios, when the variable on the x-axis (the privacy parameter \( \varepsilon \)) increases, the corresponding entropy decreases.
-This claim is supported by Experiment E2, which generated Figure 6 and demonstrates this trend.
+This claim is supported by Experiment E2, which generates Figure 6 and demonstrates this trend.
 See `./Claims/Claim2/claim.txt` for more details.

 - **(C3):**  This claim concerns the trend shown in Figure 7.
 Across all settings and scenarios, when the variable on the x-axis (the privacy parameter \( \varepsilon \)) increases, the entropy of messages shown on the y-axis decreases.
-This claim is supported by Experiment E3, which generated Figure 7 and demonstrates this trend.
+This claim is supported by Experiment E3, which generates Figure 7 and demonstrates this trend.
 See `./Claims/Claim3/claim.txt` for more details.

 - **(C4):** This claim concerns the trend shown in Figure 8.
 Across all settings and scenarios, when the variable on the x-axis (the privacy parameter \( \varepsilon \)) increases, the fraction of corrupted paths (FCP) shown on the y-axis increases.
-This claim is supported by Experiment E4, which generated Figure 8 and demonstrates this trend.
+This claim is supported by Experiment E4, which generates Figure 8 and demonstrates this trend.
 See `./Claims/Claim4/claim.txt` for more details.

 - **(C5):** This claim concerns the trend shown in Figure 9.
 Across all settings and scenarios, when the variable on the x-axis (the adversary budget \( C/N \)) increases, the fraction of corrupted paths (FCP) shown on the y-axis increases.
-This claim is supported by Experiment E5, which generated Figure 9 and demonstrates this trend.
+This claim is supported by Experiment E5, which generates Figure 9 and demonstrates this trend.
 See `./Claims/Claim5/claim.txt` for more details.